danielng09/Goodtravels/README.md

 - [ ] Display closest activities
 - [ ] Feed of friend reviews
 - [x] Typeahead search bar
-- [ ] Group and search activities by type
+- [ ] Group and search activities by categories
 - [ ] User can comment on another user's review
 - [ ] User receives suggested activity based on preferences filter
 - [x] Modal view when creating new review